I have heard of other health care professionals aiding in childbirth. What are my options?

 What are some conditions that may cause a high-risk pregnancy?

 - Preeclampsia is a syndrome that includes high blood pressure, urinary protein and changes in blood levels of liver enzymes during pregnancy.
 It can affect the mother's kidneys, liver and brain.
 If left untreated, the condition could be fatal for both the mother and her baby.
-Eclampsia is a more severe form of the condition that causes seizures and coma for the mother.
+Eclampsia is a more severe form of the condition that causes seizures and coma in the mother.